 Harvest in late fall after several moderate freezes.
-Exposure to cold develops the sweet flavor.
+Exposure to cold develops a sweeter flavor.
 For storage requirements, see carrots.

 - Potato, Irish

 Harvest in July when the tops have yellowed or died.
-Do not leave in ground exposed to high soil temperatures from sun.
+Do not leave in ground exposed to high soil temperatures and sun.
 Wash potatoes and remove the diseased or damaged ones.
 Cure for about 1 week in a shaded, well-ventilated place, such as an open barn, shed or garage.
 Avoid exposing tubers to light.
-Store in as cool a place as possible at this time of year.
-You are not likely to find ideal storage conditions (40 degrees F, 85 to 90 percent relative humidity) at this time of year other than commercial cold storage.
+Store in as cool a place as possible at harvest time.
+You are not likely to find ideal storage conditions (40 degrees F, 85 to 90 percent relative humidity) at this time of year other than refrigerated cold storage.
 Cool basements are probably the best storage available.
 Keep humidity high and provide good ventilation.
 Storage time is 2 to 4 months.

 Harvest when 1/2 to 1 inch in diameter.
 Wash roots, trim both taproot and tops, and store in plastic bags in a refrigerator for up to a month.
 Winter or black radishes are stored the same as carrots.

 Turnips can be harvested from the time they are 1 inch in diameter.
 They are best as a fall crop and can withstand several light freezes.
 Store the same as carrots.
 Turnip greens may be harvested and used the same as beet greens.

 Cole crops (cabbage group)